Skip to main content

 "This “K-shaped” dynamic, as I see it, has meaningful implications for real estate demand, especially across housing, retail, and service-oriented property types."

-While there is a broad and often dramatic range of price declines depending on property type and asset specifics, many assets we evaluate appear to us to be trading below, and often meaningfully below, replacement cost or what we believe it would likely cost to develop comparable assets today.
+While there is a broad and often dramatic range of price declines depending on property type and asset specifics, many assets we evaluate appear to be trading below, and often meaningfully below, replacement cost or what it would likely cost to develop comparable assets today.
 Construction costs generally remain materially higher than pre-Covid and are still up since the last start of the construction cycle (2021), reinforcing the relative appeal of existing, well-located properties.

 This backdrop has led us at Realberry to view the current environment as potentially one of the more compelling entry points in recent years for certain strategies and asset types.
 That said, I believe it is important to distinguish between opportunity and absolute value.
 On a relative basis, real estate does not necessarily appear “cheap” when measured against certain historical benchmarks.
 Instead, the opportunity I see today lies in clearer pricing, improved income visibility, and the ability to focus on assets where prospective returns are supported by operations and fundamentals rather than shifts in interest rates or valuation multiples.